Random Utility and Limited Consideration: Environment -- Model

 \subsection{Identification}

-Assuming independence between the distribution of preferences and the random consideration set rule, we uniquely identify the consideration set rule from $P$ if it is a $\rhrc$-rule, for all models or link functions that are totally monotone.
+Assuming independence between the distribution of preferences and the random consideration set rule, we uniquely identify the consideration set rule from $P$ if it is a $\rhrc$-rule, for all models with totally monotone link functions.
 Moreover, if there is a positive mass of individuals that consider all alternatives in the choice set, the recoverability of preferences is as good as in the case of full consideration.